 Content comes in all kinds, on a daily work structure, we carry out diverse documents and tasks even contacts.
 SharePoint provides facilities for every content to be stored and retrieved.
 But we usually have “everything else” category – which usually don’t fit into any of the usual contents, these includes informal notes, drafts, etc., According to me the best tool which would help us out in sorting these miscellaneous files is OneNote.

-OneNote is Microsoft’s digital note-taking application, which comes as part of Office 365 package options.
+Microsoft’s digital note-taking application, which comes as part of Office 365 Plan and Pricing options.

 Within OneNote, you can create the following:

 Pages would be your regular pages in a notebook.
 For illustration, you can create a page for every meeting, whenever agenda and minutes of meeting would be stored.

 Pages are then organized into sections.
 A section is how you`d usually break down your paper notebook, right?
 So you`ll be able to a section for Meetings, a section for Project Issues, Business needs, etc.

 Pages and Sections make up a single Notebook.
 Of course, you could create many different notebooks.
 For illustration, you`ll be able to create a Notebook for every project.